dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/how_to_optimize_dbt_models_on_databricks.md

 Now that we have a solid sense of the infrastructure components, we can shift our focus to best practices and design patterns on pipeline development.
 We recommend the staging/intermediate/mart approach which is analogous to the medallion architecture bronze/silver/gold approach that’s recommended by Databricks.
 Let’s dissect each stage further.

-dbt has guidelines on how you can structure your dbt project which you can read more about [here](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview).
+dbt has guidelines on how you can [structure your dbt project](/guides/best-practices/how-we-structure/1-guide-overview) which you can learn more about.

 ### Bronze / Staging Layer: